- CA Healthy Kids Survey

 - Human Resources

 - Food Services

-Gifted and Talented Education (GATE)
+Gifted and Talented Enrichment

 What is PGUSD GATE?

-- The Chapman Foundation: www.thechapmanfoundation.org/home.html
+- The Chapman Foundation: thechapmanfoundation.org/home.html

-- Monterey Peninsula Foundation: www.montereypeninsulafoundation.org
+- Monterey Peninsula Foundation: montereypeninsulafoundation.org

-How can students participate in GATE programs?
+How can students participate in enrichment programs?

-Additionally, both of our elementary schools offer a wide variety of After-School Enrichment programs (ASE) that students may opt to enroll in each semester.
-For more information on the PGUSD ASE programs and how to formally enroll your student(s), please visit that section of our website.
+Additionally, we offer a wide variety of After-School Enrichment programs (ASE) that students may opt to enroll in each semester.
+These ASE programs and clubs are available at every PGUSD site and are typically scheduled during lunch or after school.

 - Computer programming